mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 ---

 Some progressive Haskell hackers may wish to switch from Parsec to Megaparsec.
-This tutorial explains practical differences between the two libraries that you will need to address if you choose to undertake the switch.
-Remember, all the functionality available in Parsec is available in Megaparsec and often in better form.
+This tutorial explains the practical differences between the two libraries that you will need to address if you choose to undertake the switch.
+Remember, all the functionality available in Parsec is available in Megaparsec and often in a better form.

 1. [Imports](#imports)
 2. [Renamed things](#renamed-things)